PSFC-HEDP/lettuce/readme.md

   The ratio between the laser energy absorbed by the capsule and the total laser energy.
 - **flux limiter**
   The optional free-streaming electron sharp-cutoff flux limiter coefficient.
 Units unknown.
 Setting it to 0 will use Valeri Goncharov's nonlocal model instead.
-- **laser degradation** (TODO)
+- **laser degradation**
-  If this is given and nonzero, the laser pulse will be cut short by this many picoseconds.
+  If this is given and nonzero, the laser pulse will be cut short by this factor.
+Inputting 1 will completely turn off the laser.
 This is primarily used for matching simulated yields to experimental ones.
 - **density multiplier**
   The optional factor by which the shell density should differ from whatever it normally is for that material.
 This can be used to match simulated ρRs to experimental ones.